-IUPUI Chief Academic Officer's comments regarding outside letters

-Practices and procedures for obtaining outside letters of review vary among the departments and schools.
-External assessment letters are required for all promotion and/or tenure cases, and are expected to address teaching or performance, research and creative activities, and service, with particular attention to the candidate's chosen area of excellence.
+IUPUI Chief Academic Officer's comments regarding outside letters performance, research and creative activities, and service, with particular attention to the candidate's chosen area of excellence.
 In all instances, the relationship between the candidate and the external reviewer should be as independent as possible.